jbms/sphinx-immaterial/docs/customization.rst

             Note that if the ``toc.integrate`` feature is enabled, the left sidebar is instead scrolled for the local table-of-contents as described above.
+        - ``toc.sticky``

+          Makes headings in the left and right sidebars "sticky", such that the full path to each heading remains visible even as the sidebars are scrolled.

         .. hint::
             Sphinx automatically implements the